 Upon graduation, our graduates will be required to identify and solve complex problems and effectively respond to situations they have not previously confronted.
 Acting responsibly in an ever-changing world of ill-defined problems requires critical thinking.
-At USAFA, critical thinking is defined as: The process of self-aware, informed, and reflective reasoning for problem-solving and decision-making in the absence of ideal information.
+At the Academy, critical thinking is defined as: The process of self-aware, informed, and reflective reasoning for problem-solving and decision-making in the absence of ideal information.

-2. APPLICATION OF ENGINEERING METHODS
+APPLICATION OF ENGINEERING PROBLEM-SOLVING METHODS

 Graduating cadets will recognize the engineering and technical challenges of the Air Force mission and the physical capabilities and limits within their assigned career fields and weapon systems.
 These officers need to not only be “operators,” but to become problem solvers that use engineering principles to devise enhanced capabilities essential to achieving and maintaining Air Force dominance in air, space, and cyberspace.

-3. SCIENTIFIC REASONING AND THE PRINCIPLES OF SCIENCE
+SCIENTIFIC REASONING AND THE PRINCIPLES OF SCIENCE

 The Air Force needs science-proficient officers who can make decisions in a world increasingly influenced by scientific and quantitative data.
-Therefore, the goal of this outcome is to develop science-proficient officers, officers who exercise scientific habits of mind including proficiency in the Nature of Science, Scientific Reasoning, and the Principles of Science.
+Therefore, the goal of this outcome is to develop science-proficient officers, officers who exercise scientific habits of mind, including proficiency in the Nature of Science, Scientific Reasoning, and the Principles of Science.

-4. THE HUMAN CONDITION, CULTURES, AND SOCIETIES
+THE HUMAN CONDITION, CULTURES, AND SOCIETIES

-Our graduates will be required to interact successfully with a wide range of individuals, to include those representing cultures and societies different from their own.
+Our graduates will be required to interact successfully with a wide range of individuals, including those representing cultures and societies different from their own.
 To foster their success in these interactions, the Academy has created a three-phased approach to help cadets better understand the human condition, cultures, and societies: (a) knowing oneself; (b) knowing others; and (c) constructive engagement.
 Being able to prudently interact with individuals from different milieus resides at the heart of intercultural or cross-cultural competence and includes both domestic and international environments.

 LEADERSHIP, TEAMWORK, AND ORGANIZATIONAL MANAGEMENT

 The Academy develops leaders through implementation of the Officer Development System, particularly the PITO model, which organizes leadership capabilities into four broad categories of (a) Personal Leadership (i.e., leading oneself in ways that enhance mission accomplishment); (b) Interpersonal Leadership (i.e., leading one or more other people); (c) Team Leadership (i.e., leading an interdependent group toward accomplishment of a common goal); and (d) Organizational Leadership (i.e., guiding an organization to success while understanding that it is embedded within a larger institution and environment).

 Clear communication is a complex, nuanced and teachable practice essential for successful officers and leaders of character.
 Effective use of oral, visual, written, and aural modes of communication signifies the professional competence and knowledge expected in a leader while engendering the trust of those being led.
-Officers must routinely assess context, understand purpose, develop processes, know audiences, and employ the materials necessary to plainly convey intentions in documents that range from staff work and simple orders to strategic plans and systematic designs: in short, tell the Air Force story.
+Officers must routinely assess context, understand purpose, develop processes, know audiences, and employ the materials necessary to plainly convey intentions in documents that range from staff work and simple orders to strategic plans and systematic designs: in short, tell the Air Force and Space Force story.

-Communication Outcome Team Lead: Dr. Melody Pugh (DFENG)
+Communication Outcome Team Lead: Dr. Karin Becker/DFVRL

-7. ETHICS AND RESPECT FOR HUMAN DIGNITY
+ETHICS AND RESPECT FOR HUMAN DIGNITY

 When deciding how to act, Air Force leaders of character comprehend moral knowledge and ethical alternatives, respect the dignity of all affected persons, use ethical judgment in moral decision-making as leaders to select the best alternative, and act consistently with that judgment so as to develop habits of moral excellence.

-8. NATIONAL SECURITY OF THE AMERICAN PUBLIC
+NATIONAL SECURITY OF THE AMERICAN REPUBLIC

 “National Security” commonly refers to “the ability of the state to protect the fundamental values and core interests of a society.”
 Within the broader objective that cadets be prepared to “defend our nation in air, space, and cyberspace,” this Outcome emphasizes not only the operational, tactical, and technological capabilities necessary to do so but also the broader political context in which military force must be employed.

-9. WARRIOR ETHOS AS AIRMEN AND CITIZENS
+WARRIOR ETHOS AS AIRMEN AND CITIZENS

-Warrior ethos is the embodiment of the warrior spirit: tough mindedness, tireless motivation, an unceasing vigilance, a willingness to sacrifice one’s life for the country, if necessary, and a commitment to be the world’s premier air, space and cyberspace force.
+Warrior ethos is the embodiment of the warrior spirit: tough-mindedness, tireless motivation, unceasing vigilance, a willingness to sacrifice one’s life for the country, if necessary, and a commitment to be the world’s premier air, space and cyberspace force.
 The warrior ethos proficiencies comprise a structure that is based on the intellectual development inherent to the Profession of Arms, and the values development prescribed by the Air Force Core Values.